northomics/pepFunk/README.md

 After installing the required R packages, open `app.R` in RStudio and select "Run app" at the top right corner of the RStudio window.
 The app will open in a window that will allow you to run the Shiny app locally.

+The source code is also made available for researchers to customize the workflow to their needs.
+However, the app itself includes many analysis and plotting customization options including the ability:
+- for a user to upload their own peptide-KEGG database
+- to abjust plotting options to meet a user's needs.

+Suggestions are always welcome and can be directed to Caitlin Simopoulos at csimopou@uottawa.ca.

+Push requests are very much encouraged.

 ## Required R packages:
 - `rhandsontable`